 When I was still in high school, my father lost his job.
-He was a third-generation textile worker — a cutter in a coat factory in Jersey City — and the company he worked for closed its U.S. facility and shipped all the work down to Mexico.
-In the wake of that turn, the bank foreclosed on our house and I ended up striking out on my own, when I was probably still too young.
-For a long stretch, everything — paying rent, getting through college, owning a car — was a struggle.
+He was a third-generation garment worker — a cutter in a coat factory in Jersey City — and the company he worked for closed its U.S. facility and shipped all the work down to Mexico.
+In the wake of that turn, the bank foreclosed on our house and I ended up striking out on my own, when I was probably still too young for that.
+For a long stretch, everything — buying groceries, paying rent, owning a car, getting through college — was a struggle.
 Sometimes that struggle felt grand and epic.
 Mostly it felt small and petty and humiliating.

 Obviously things turned out fine in the end.
 But I spent at least part of my adolescence trying to grasp at the larger forces that were shaping the events that were shaping my life.
 I remember feeling like I and the people I loved most had been set adrift on a violent sea, and wanting desperately to know what the winds tossing us about were made of.
 Who was responsible for the factory’s closure?
 How did an industry that had sustained my father’s people for generations suddenly die?
 What would these jobs — jobs that had been ours for so long — mean to the men in Mexico?

 I listened to Jello Biafra’s spoken word albums (I was like 17), and read some things by Chomsky.
 Both talked about this intricate web of what sounded to my teenage mind like conspiracy: NAFTA, GATT, the World Bank and this thing called the IMF were somehow in league against the working class and the global poor.
 But I wasn’t quite clever enough to fully understand what I was reading, and the internet didn’t exist yet, so it was hard to find additional information.